FredHutch/coop/_drafts/hu-blm-digest18.md

   - algorithmic justice
 ---

+Over the summer [Hutch United](https://www.fredhutch.org/en/research/education-training/hutch-united.html) began putting together a weekly digest.
+The focus of the digest is to uplift Black voices and support the Black lives matter movement by providing resources for readers to learn and act on.
+This week the Coop guest-edited the HU Black Lives Matter Digest, focusing on the intersection between technology, the upcoming election, and racism.
+If you haven't signed up for Hutch United's email list you can view the digest below.

+## Hutch United Black Lives Matter Digest #18

 This week the newscycle has been gripped by the presidential debates, the [president’s failure to denounce white supremacy during the debate](https://youtu.be/ugKBWaXfNZQ), and the president and many of his staff members contracting COVID-19.
 In short, the presidential election has become even more chaotic.
 For this digest we’ll focus on the upcoming election, Black voter suppression, and how social media influences these topics.

 This week [the UK news station, Channel 4, obtained a large data cache used by the 2016 Trump campaign](https://www.channel4.com/news/revealed-trump-campaign-strategy-to-deter-millions-of-black-americans-from-voting-in-2016).
 This database contained the data of 200 million American voters and analysis shows that the Trump campaign used this database to systematically target voters in key swing states with anti-Clinton ads to try and deter them from voting.
 Black voters were disproportionately targeted for deterrence and [Jamal Watkins](https://naacp.org/jamal-watkins/) of the NAACP has branded this tactic as modern day [voter suppression](https://www.aclu.org/news/civil-liberties/block-the-vote-voter-suppression-in-2020/).